-Most children and young-people’s learning needs can be met by their school or college in what is known as the SEN Support Stage, or School Focussed Plan.
+Most children and young-people’s learning needs can be met by their school or college.
+This is done using the SEN Support Stage, or School Focussed Plan.

-At this stage, regular discussions and meetings between you and the school or college can ensure things remain on-track and your child receives the support they need.
+At this stage, discussions and meetings between you and the school or college can make sure things remain on-track.
+It'll help your child receive the help they need.

 What if more support is needed?

 Some children and young people might benefit from the support provided through an Education and Health Care Plan (EHCP).

 You can apply for an EHCP at anytime if you're:

 - A person or service working with a child or young-person

 - A young person aged between 16 and 25

 If you feel the school are unable to provide the support your child needs, this is a good time to apply for an EHCP.

 How do I apply for an EHCP / request a needs assessment?